"FREE High School Classes for Adults"

 Orange, CA 92867

 Follow us on Facebook or Twitter

 The High School Diploma Program is self-paced and individualized.
 Classes are offered on an open-entry/open-exit basis throughout the year.
 Students must be 18 years of age or older.
 Each student has an individualized educational plan to complete his/her personal graduation requirements.
 Concurrent enrollment in High School Subjects and college credit classes is also offered in some cases.
 Students interested in concurrent enrollment should meet with a counselor to discuss this option.

 STEPS TO COMPLETE A HIGH SCHOOL DIPLOMA

-1. Take the high school reading and math assessments.
+1. Take the high school reading proficiency.

 (Bring official high school transcripts to the appointment).

 4. Complete 160 high school credits and three proficiencies (reading, mathematics, and English composition).

 5. File a petition to graduate.